stanographer/plover-polaroid/README.rst

 Launch Plover and click on "Polaroid."

+Start writing.

 License
 =======

-This plugin is licensed under GNU General Public License v2 or later (GPLv2+).
+This plugin is licensed under GNU General Public License v3 or later (GPLv3+).

 Icon made by `Freepik`_ from `www.flaticon.com`_ is licensed by `CC 3.0 BY`_.